Hackney Wick: Industrial history

 The firm of Brooke Simpson Spiller at Atlas Works in Berkshire Road had taken over the firm of William Henry Perkin at Greenford Green near Harrow in 1874, but subsequently disposed of some operations to Burt Bolton Heywood in Silvertown.
 Nevertheless, Brooke Simpson Spiller is the successor company to the founding father of the British Dyestuff Industry.
 The company employed the brilliant organic chemist Arthur George Green (1864–1941) from 1885 until 1894, when he left to join the Clayton Aniline Company in Manchester and ultimately, when the British chemical industry failed his talents, to the chair of Colour Chemistry at Leeds University.
 At Hackney Wick, Green discovered the important dyestuff intermediate Primuline.
 He was a contemporary of the organic chemist Richard John Friswell (1849–1908) who was from 1874 a research chemist, and from 1886 until 1899 director and chemical manager.
-Perhaps even more distinguished was the Jewish chemist, Professor Raphael Meldola FRS, who is remembered for Meldola's Blue dye and is commemorated by the Royal Society of Chemistry's Meldola Medal.
+Perhaps even more distinguished was the Jewish chemist Professor Raphael Meldola FRS, who is remembered for Meldola's Blue dye and is commemorated by the Royal Society of Chemistry's Meldola Medal.
 He worked at Hackney Wick from 1877 until 1885, where Meldola's Blue was discovered.
-Friswell went on to succeed Armstrong as Professor of Chemistry at Finsbury Technical College.
-Friswell eventually left Hackney Wick to work for the British Uralite Company at Higham although he was still a director there in 1893 when he wrote to H.E.
-Armstrong to describe bad trading conditions at Atlas Works.
+Friswell went on to succeed H. E. Armstrong as Professor of Chemistry at Finsbury Technical College.
+Friswell eventually left Hackney Wick to work for the British Uralite Company at Higham although he was still a director there in 1893 when he wrote to Armstrong to describe bad trading conditions at Atlas Works.
 A large collection of Hackney made dyestuffs is on view at the Powerhouse Museum in Sydney Australia.
-The firm of W.C.Barnes of the Phoenix Works was also engaged in the aniline dye industry at Hackney Wick.
+The firm of W. C. Barnes of the Phoenix Works was also engaged in the aniline dye industry at Hackney Wick.

 The confectioner Clarnico is synonymous with Hackney Wick.
 The company, known as Clarke, Nickolls, Coombs until 1946, arrived in Hackney Wick in 1879.
 Despite being taken over by Trebor Bassett, the name lives on in Bassett's Clarnico Mint Creams and also in the CNC Property company.
 Just after the second world war, Clarnico was the largest confectioner in Britain but moved further across the Lea to Waterden Road in 1955 where it survived for another 20 years.
 The company had its own brass band in the early 20th century.

-Another pathfinding entrepreneur in Hackney Wick was the Frenchman, Eugene Serre.
+Another pathfinding entrepreneur in Hackney Wick was the Frenchman Eugene Serre.
 His father, Achille Serre, who had settled in Stoke Newington, introduced dry cleaning to England.
 Eugene expanded the business into a former tar factory in White Post Lane which still carries traces of the firm's name.